i2group/analyze/documentation/developer_essentials_example_audit_db.md

 1. If you have not already done so, repeat the instructions that you followed when you added the `master` directory to your Eclipse workspace.
 This time, add the `C:\IBM\i2analyze\SDK\sdk-projects\awc-audit-example-common` directory to Eclipse.

-Additionally, the audit logging to CSV example requires the `awc-audit-csv-example` project, which contains the source code that is specific to this example.
+Additionally, the audit logging to database example requires the `awc-audit-database-example` project, which contains the source code that is specific to this example.

-1. Repeat the instructions again to import `C:\IBM\i2analyze\SDK\sdk-projects\awc-audit-csv-example` into Eclipse.
+1. Repeat the instructions again to import `C:\IBM\i2analyze\SDK\sdk-projects\awc-audit-database-example` into Eclipse.
 2. In the `awc` project directory, navigate to `fragment\WEB-INF\classes\DiscoServerSettingsMandatory.properties`.
 Uncomment the class for the `IAuditLogger` implementation in this example project, and comment out the other settings.

     ``` pre
-    AuditLogger=com.example.audit.CSVAuditLogger
+    #AuditLogger=com.example.audit.CSVAuditLogger
-    #AuditLogger=com.example.audit.DatabaseAuditLogger
+    AuditLogger=com.example.audit.DatabaseAuditLogger
     #AuditLogger=com.example.audit.FileAuditLogger
     #AuditLogger=com.i2group.disco.audit.NoOpAuditLogger
     ```